brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 ## Getting the chance to study abroad without losing my job

-I was again with that feeling of feeling defeated.
+I was starting to feel defeated.
 There was no way for me to go, spend almost 2 years in the US without losing my job.
 I thought "That is it, I am gonna lose this opportunity.
 I cannot afford to support my family without my job".

 Although I knew the chances of keeping my job while away were really slim, I had to ask my boss again.
 I thought "What have I got to lose?
 I did not have this